Best Buy Now Pay Later Apps in 2026: Top 5 Compared

 A traditional credit card and BNPL solve similar problems differently.
 A card gives you 21 to 25 days of grace before interest kicks in, builds credit history reported to all three bureaus, and may earn rewards.
 BNPL splits the same purchase into fixed installments with no rewards, but no revolving balance to drag on either.

 If you have no credit history yet, a starter credit card like the Self Visa® Credit Card or OpenSky may be a smarter long-term play than BNPL.
 Each on-time payment shows up on your credit report and helps your score.
-BNPL alone, with apps like Afterpay or PayPal Pay in 4, generally does not build credit history.
+BNPL alone, with apps like Afterpay or PayPal Pay in 4, generally does not build credit history, so you will still need separate moves to improve your credit score over time.

 Best for: Everyday credit building